Canada: Merger Review

 This chapter sets out the structure and practice for assessing merger review under the Canadian Competition Act.
 Similar to other competition regimes, the fundamental framework of analysis centres on whether a merger will, or is likely to, result in a substantial prevention or lessening of competition (SPLC).
 We also discuss the enforcement approach taken to merger review by the Competition Bureau (Bureau).
 Lastly, the chapter examines issues related to challenges by the commissioner of competition (commissioner) and potential remedies when issues arise.

 Recent amendments to the Competition Act1 have introduced a new merger review process, including a US-style second request process.
 The substantive review of mergers, however, remains essentially unchanged in Canada.

-In the course of its review to determine whether a transaction will likely result in a SPLC, the Bureau obtains its analytical information from several sources.
-It will receive information when the merging parties file notification forms2 and advance ruling certificate (ARC) requests.3 In a small number of cases, the Bureau also seeks further information through a ‘supplementary information request’ (SIR), described in the chapter on ‘Canada: Merger Notifications’.4 The Bureau may also seek a court order pursuant to section 11 of the Competition Act to compel a party to provide documents and information, although it has not relied on this provision to obtain information from the merging parties for transactions notified since the amendments were introduced.5
+In the course of its review to determine whether a transaction will likely result in an SPLC, the Bureau obtains its analytical information from several sources.
+It will receive information when the merging parties file notification forms2 and advance ruling certificate (ARC) requests.3 In a small number of cases, the Bureau also seeks further information through a ‘supplementary information request’ (SIR) (described in the ‘Canada: Merger Notifications’ chapter).4 The Bureau may also seek a court order pursuant to section 11 of the Competition Act to compel a party to provide documents and information, although it has not relied on this provision to obtain information from the merging parties for transactions notified since the amendments were introduced.5

 The anti-competitive threshold